tapia/backyardchirps-regional-packs/README.md

 ## Why this is not in the station repository

-Two reasons, and the first is the one that matters:
+Two reasons:

-- **Dependencies.** Drawing a range map needs contextily, geopandas and shapely.
-A station would install that stack on a Raspberry Pi and never open it.
-Nothing in a pack is built on a Pi.
+- **Avoid unnecessary dependencies.** Drawing a range map needs contextily, geopandas and shapely.
+A station doesn't need those dependencies.
-- **Lifecycles.** The station is tagged in semver.
-A pack is dated, and gets rebuilt when eBird publishes a new data year.
-Hanging a large pack off a station release makes it look like part of the station and forces a station tag whenever a pack changes.
+- **Lifecycles.** Backyard Chirps and the regional packs have different versions.
+A new version of the region pack can be released with no need to update the station, and vice-versa.

 This repository depends on `backyardchirps`, pinned to a release, and imports it.
 That direction is deliberate: the call deciding which species are plausible somewhere,